j-mcgregor/the-smokery-shed/README.md

 - check settings and hit the test button
 - Check your Netlify site if there has been triggered a new deploy
 - If that worked hit finish
-- Give your zap a name, example: "Automatic deploy Yellowcake" and make sure your zap is turned on
+- Give your zap a name, example: "Automatic deploy TheSmokeryShed" and make sure your zap is turned on

 That's it, you'r now ready to use scheduled content!!